nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Test case : `mclear` on an empty module list <br>
 Expected : Error message saying "Module list is already empty".

-### Deleting a module from the module list

-1. Prerequisites:  List all modules using the `list` or `mlist` command.
-Delete a module from the module list using the `delmod` command.
-There are only 3 modules with module codes `CS2103`, `CS2100`, `CS1010S` in FaculType.

-1. Test case: `delmod m/CS2103`
-Expected: Module with module code `CS2103` would be deleted from the module list.

-1. Test case: `delmod m/CS1101S`
-Expected: No module is deleted from the module list since `CS1101S` is not a module that exists in the module list.
-Error details shown in the status message.

-1. Test case: `delmod m/CS2103 m/CS2100`
-Expected: No module is deleted from the module list because `delmod` does not allow for multiple deletions.
-Error details shown in the status message.

 ### Assigning a contact to one or more modules